 While I found myself rather engaged in the plot right from the beginning thanks to the good opening, the pacing becomes questionable as the film progresses.
 There are many subplots and moments when the movie feels unsure of its path and goes in various directions.
 At times, the friendship that occurs between Harris and Lucy can feel rushed and not believable.
 It feels as though their relationship develops suddenly, and Lucy has no reason to care about Harris.
 This is especially felt after they see eye to eye and discover many aspects of their lives are similar.
 I understood and appreciated the attempted heartfelt tones, but I never felt significantly impacted.

 Overall, I enjoyed aspects of Best Sellers, such as the performances, especially from Michael Caine, who plays a fun cranky old bloke.
 Best Sellers begins with a fun concept and what seems to be a humorous journey before turning into a dramatic story that drops in quality and entertainment.
 At times, the new friendship between the leads is challenging to accept, and the main plot gets distracted with random moments or sidetracked with subplots at multiple times.
-Best Sellers (2021) is Available in Cinemas from November 25th.
+Best Sellers (2021) is Now Available on Digital.